connexcs/docs/customer.md

 ![alt text][add-Customer]

-Brief description of the fields present in above dialog box is as follows:
+Brief description, of the fields present in above dialog box, is as follows:

-**Customer Name:** Users will add the name of the customer.
+**Customer Name:** Add the name of the customer.

-**Paypal Email:** Users will add Paypal Email of the customer in the text field.
+**Paypal Email:** Enter the Paypal Email of the customer in the text field.

-**Website:** Users will add customer's website.
+**Website:** Add the customer's website address.

 **Status:** Users can choose the "Status" of the customer as:

-1. Active : Enables the account, this will let the customer calls to pass through
+1. Active : Enables the account, this will let the customer's calls pass through
 2. Inactive: Disables the account, all calls will be blocked
-3. Pending Approval: When a customer signups it will be listed under pending approval, setting pending approval won't let the calls to    pass through.
+3. Pending Approval: When a customer signs up it will be listed under pending approval, setting pending approval won't let the calls        pass through.

 **Debit Limit:**  "Debit Limit" will be added by the user.

-**Tax:**  "Tax" in percentage will also be added by the user.
+**Tax:**  "Tax" as a percentage will also be added by the user.

-**Currency:** "Currency" will also be selected from the dropdown menu.
+**Currency:** Select the currency from the dropdown menu.

 **Portal Access:**  Users will select the "Portal Access" from the options either Yes or No.

-**Address:**  "Address" of the customers will be filled out by the user.
+**Address:** Complete the customer's address.

 ## Delete Customers

-Users can delete the **Customers** from the list, by following the steps given below.
+Users can delete **Customers** from the list, by following the steps given below.

 1. Select a **Customer** from the list.
 2. Click on the **Delete** button.